Read about how one suburb created a community garden that demonstrates a permaculture response to land repair, community fellowship, and growing food.

 An Opportunity for Practical Permaculture Experience

 That led to the day in December when I first saw the garden site.
 I was dismayed.
-Like the township, the college was worried that the garden could increase work for the grounds crew, and they didn’t feel confident to donate visible, high-quality space.
+Like the township, the college was worried that a community garden could increase work for the grounds crew, and they didn’t feel confident in donating visible, high-quality space.

 Announcing the Community Garden Project

-- Inspire more to learn skills that promote health and well-being
+- Learn skills that promote health and well-being

 That’s a tall order, because the people involved in the project are all busy with their home gardens (after all, we’re in the suburbs!).

-Consequently, our community garden is truly communal, free and open to anyone who wants to join us on any work day: Saturday mornings starting in March and Wednesday evenings starting in May.
-As the coordinator, I’m always present to lead the work days, along with members of the garden committee.
-We share harvest among those who work.
+Consequently, our community garden was truly communal, free and open to anyone who wanted to join us on any work day: Saturday mornings starting in March as well as Wednesday evenings starting in May.

-We also encourage public access and individual harvests.
-Because we don’t pay a fee for the land or water use, we focus our fundraising efforts on special development projects and buying necessary materials.
+We also encouraged public visits and individual harvests.
+Because we didn’t pay a fee for the land or water use, we focused our fundraising efforts on development projects and buying necessary materials.

 Creating a Community Garden Development Strategy

-Honeysuckle, garbage, and old tires covered the eroded half acre (0.2 ha) before we started in 2011.
+Honeysuckle, garbage, and old tires covered the eroded half-acre site before we started in 2011.
 Poison ivy afflicted the bottom portion.
 The steep upper slope had lost most of its topsoil and drained quickly, revealing hard clay, while the bottom was swampy.

 Many creatures inhabited the land that had been untended for a decade.
 We found garter snakes, turtles, and salamanders, which was great entertainment for the children.
 Unfortunately, mosquitoes also enjoyed the swamp.

-We proudly shared our design plans and our Edible Forest Gardens books, and we compromised: they would support the project and observe our process if we would plant the food forest mostly with native plants.
+So, we compromised: They would support the project and observe our process if we would plant the upper food forest with native fruit trees and berry bushes.

 First Year Reflections